Tweens & Teens Crafty Gift Ideas (Series)

 When they are ready to put down the needle and pick up their very own machine, may I suggest the Brother XM2701?
 It’s a great little starter machine (and also fantastic for small spaces and travel)!
 If you want a standard size machine with more stitches and an optional extension for quilting, the Brother CS6000i is a great investment.
 Yes, you can find cheap machines at your big box store, but just know that some of those machines are manufactured in a way to lower the price point, and yeah… you’re going to see that yourself sooner than later.

-And, honestly, making peg people is still one of my favorite crafts to do.
-These neat little Peg People Kits by Wildflower have everything you need to unleash your imagination, or you can create your own peg people party with a nice set of blanks and whatever crafting supplies you want to bring to the table.
+Honestly, making peg people is still one of my favorite crafts to do.
+These neat little Peg People Craft Kits by Wildflower have everything you need to unleash your imagination, or you can create your own peg people party with a nice set of blanks and whatever crafting supplies you want to bring to the table.
 Much like the rest of us, peg people come in different shapes and sizes, and as an added bonus, I think they are super fun to sew tiny clothes for.
+This crafting kit has the added bonus of resulting in fun toys for lots of future creative play.

 Flip and fold